filecoin-project/lotus-docs/content/en/storage-providers/configure/split-markets-miners/index.md

 First create a `config.toml` file in a location of your choice(your market node needs to have access to read it), in this tutorial we will place it in the `/tmp` directory on your market machine as it is a temporary file)

-Enable the market subsystem and add the sessions that are related to the market process in [lotus miner configuration ](https://docs.filecoin.io/mine/lotus/miner-configuration/#api-section) in to the `/tmp/config.toml`.
+Enable the market subsystem and add the sessions that are related to the market process in [lotus storage provider configuration ](https://docs.filecoin.io/mine/lotus/miner-configuration/#api-section) in to the `/tmp/config.toml`.

 If you intend to run the `mining/sealing/proving` node on the same machine as the `markets` node, make sure that their `[API]` listener addresses** do not clash**.